An essential guide with best practices

 CRM database growth

-We witnessed a similar situation with an USU customer using a CRM solution that generated increasing expenses every month.
-Their database was getting bigger because they kept adding new customers, new data, and new orders to the CRM.
-They had to pay extra each time they went beyond their allowed consumption in the contract.
-The customer had neither negotiated nor budgeted for this unpredicted expensive.
+We witnessed a similar situation with a USU customer using a CRM solution that generated increasing expenses every month.
+Their database was getting bigger due to the continual increase in new customers, new data, and new orders to the CRM.
+To renew their SaaS contracts, they had to pay extra each time they went beyond their allowed consumption.
+The customer had neither negotiated nor budgeted for this unpredictable expense.
 Their only recourse was to regularly clean up the database in order to limit or reduce its size.

 Example: Microsoft 365 renewal

-You use Microsoft 365 to run and store your Outlook emails, Teams messages, and business docs in Word, Excel, and PowerPoint.
-If Microsoft changed your renewal terms tomorrow and increased the price by 25 percent, what would you do?
+Microsoft 365 is used to run and store Outlook emails, Teams messages, and business docs in Word, Excel, and PowerPoint.
+If Microsoft changed the renewal terms tomorrow and increased the price by 25%, what would you do?
 Move your emails to Gmail and fire up Google Apps?
 It would probably be a hard administrative decision.

 03 | SaaS Contract Length

-When you negotiate SaaS contract terms, try to anticipate your company’s growth and only purchase licenses you need at that time.
-You could build in an increase or decrease of the volume over the SaaS contract length.
+When negotiating SaaS contract terms, try to anticipate your company’s growth and only purchase licenses you need at that time.
+You can also include an increase or decrease in SaaS license volume across the SaaS contract length.
 This is especially cost-effective if you anticipate a long rollout of the SaaS product.
 You can’t change all licenses immediately, instead transition your employees over a period of time.
 One negotiation tactic is to set up a multi-year SaaS contract in which you buy an increasing number of licenses each year.

-An enterprise company sold an entity in their group which was 10% of their total users, and this required a corresponding decrease in licenses.
-Microsoft has always allowed to “true up” and increase licenses at the one year, two year, and three year mark of a three-year contract.
-Recently, they added a contract term that lets you “true down” and decrease the quantity at renewal.
-We advised our customer of this option for their next contract review.
+An enterprise company once sold an entity in their group which amounted to 10% of their total users.
+This action required a corresponding decrease in licenses.
+Microsoft has always allowed users to “true up” or increase licenses at the one, two, and three year mark of a three-year contract.
+Recently, they added a contract term that allows you to “true down” or decrease the quantity of licenses at the point of your contract renewal.
+Subsequently, we advised our customer to consider this option for their next contract review.

 Examples